-1. Nominating Committee

-a.
-Product: Provide a pool of potential Board.

-2. Audit Committee
+- 1. Nominating Committee - a.
+Product: Provide a pool of potential Board. - 2.
+Audit Committee - a.

-- a.
 Product: Specification of scope of audit prior to outside audit; submission of the Board's Cost of Governance to the Executive Director, and monitoring of Financial Policies where Direct Inspection is the chosen method. - b.
 Authority: To incur no more than an amount approved by the Board for direct charges and use of no more than 50 person-hours staff time per annum. - c.
-A new auditor will be selected at least every six years.
-In the event of a single source vendor, a new field team will be required at least every three years - d.
+A new audit field team will be required at least every three years - d.
 The Audit Committee may meet with MCLS staff at mid-year to review MCLS's financial activities and will report back to the MCLS Board when appropriate. - e.
 The committee will set the date to meet with the auditor to review the annual audit.
-The audit will be presented to the Board not later than the February Board meeting following the fiscal year of the audit.

-3. Ownership Linkage Committee
+The audit will be presented to the Board not later than the February Board meeting following the fiscal year of the audit. - 3.
+Ownership Linkage Committee - a.

-- a.
 Product: Development and monitoring of an Ownership Linkage Plan in accordance with Policy 3.5 Board Linkage with Ownership - b.
 Authority: To incur no more than an amount approved by the Board for direct charges and use of no more than 50 person-hours CEO time per annum. - c.
 The committee should be comprised of at least four Board members. - d.
 Beginning in calendar year 2014, the committee will review the Ownership Linkage Plan, modify as necessary, and outline a plan of action including methods of gathering data and monitoring goals. - e.
 Each year, the committee will propose a detailed plan of action for the upcoming year, to be approved by the Board at the August meeting. - f.
-Depending on the method chosen, the committee may request that the CEO hire a facilitator to assist with implementation of the plan.
+Depending on the method chosen, the committee may request that the CEO hire a facilitator to assist with implementation of the plan. - g.

-g.
 The committee will use publications, such as C-O-N-N-E-C-T, A Guide to Ownership Linkage, as guides for developing the Ownership Linkage Plan.